-Your task, for each, is briefly to reflect on how each teacher uses questions formatively, and to decide whether the teacher’s practice could be improved.
-We encourage you to comment at the end of this step, in which case make sure to be specific about any particular transcript you are referring to.
+Your task, for each transcript, is briefly to reflect on how each teacher uses questions formatively, and to decide whether the teacher’s practice could be improved.
+We encourage you to comment at the end of this step, in which case make sure to be specific about which transcript you are referring to.

 Remember, our current focus is mainly on questions for discussion that cause thinking and which provide evidence to teachers about student’s thinking.
 We consider more tightly targeted ‘hinge-point questions’ from Week 3 of the course onwards.